SienneR/SienneR.github.io/essays/tessellation-for-creation.md

 ## Computers and Patterns

 Almost every aspect of computer science is just applied mathematics.
-And as is well known, math is largely just the discovery and development of naturally occuring patterns.
+And as is well known, math is largely just the discovery and development of naturally occurring patterns.
 From basic binary to RSA encryption, computers rely heavily on patterns to create and manipulate our everyday experiences.
 Some more examples of computers putting patterns to work are:

 <img width="200px" class="rounded float-start pe-4" src="../img/patterns/mathDes-1.png">